What is Brevibloc?

 pheochromocytoma (tumor of the adrenal gland);

 peripheral vascular disease such as Raynaud's syndrome.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.

 You should not breast-feed while using this medicine.

 In an emergency, you may not be able to tell caregivers if you are pregnant or breast feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you received this medicine.

 How is Brevibloc given?

-Brevibloc is injected into a vein through an IV.
+Brevibloc is given as an infusion into a vein.
 A healthcare provider will give you this injection.